rydkvist/Nojze/README.md

 ## Hi there! 👋

-My name is Niklas, a 20 y/o from Stockholm, Sweden 📍
+My name is Niklas from Stockholm, Sweden 📍

 I'm a **passionate** and **driven** self-taught **Software Engineer** who is obsessed with **scalable applications** that provides a great **UX/UI** for the users, but also a great codebase for developers to work and scale with 🛠️